babelyx/en/whitepaper.md

 Building on our technology and products, we collaborate with partners across various industries and sectors to expand a rich array of application scenarios and business models.
 We can enhance traditional internet applications or create entirely new decentralized applications.

-### Where to get Babelyx?
+### Where to try Babelyx?

 Babelyx supports everyone in realizing more values in a universe of infinite possibilities!
-Try it now to monetize your contents, claim your rights and earn passive income, forever!
+Try it now to monetize your creation, claim your rights and earn passive income, forever!

 Talk is cheap, show me the app!